 We develop software medical devices, powered by a proprietary platform of retaskable intelligent algorithms.

-This allows medical professionals to make better, more informed clinical decisions
+Our advanced biometrics allow medical professionals to make better, more informed clinical decisions

 Our products are regulated as medical devices and are delivered as software as a service

-“Artificial intelligence (AI) and machine learning (ML) technologies have the potential to transform
+“Artificial intelligence (AI) and machine learning (ML)

-delivery of health care every day.”
+generated during the delivery of health care every day.”

-AI/ML-Based Software as a Medical Device (SaMD) Action Plan
+AI/ML-Based Software as a Medical Device (SaMD) Action

 Learn more